grandwazir/bukkit-plugin-docs/docs/getting_started.md

 If I wanted my moderators to only be able to ban for up to 3 days I would give them the following permission node:

     banhammer.ban.medium

-You can also use these as a short cut for specifying time when you ban a player.
-This becomes really useful when you define your limits as sanctions for specific offences and helps to ensure that your players are consistent with the bans they hand out.

-In this example I am going to ban a player for 3 days by using the limit name: `/ban Yul t:medium`.

 ## Unbanning